 The samples in this chapter come from my review of hundreds of recommendation letters for nine national scholarships, with the letters selected reflecting skill and variety.
 The brief summary included here about each scholarship will help you to write a letter of maximum efficacy.
 Also, if you wish to learn more about the scholarship the student is applying for, you can go to the website provided for each scholarship as well as turn to the student’s application materials.

 A number of schools have published excellent advice on the web about writing recommendation letters for scholarship candidates.
-Here are two recommended academic sites:
+Here is one such site:

 The Udall Scholarship honors Morris K. Udall, an Arizona Congressman known for authoring legislation to protect wilderness areas and for his commitment to the Native American population.
 Sophomores and juniors are eligible for the scholarship money, which covers educational expenses for one year up to a maximum of $5,000.

 Candidates for the Udall scholarship supply three letters of reference and prepare extensive application materials, including biographical background, personal narrative, educational plans, and an essay of 800 words applying Congressman Udall’s achievements to their own background.
 Ideally, references for the student should be highly familiar with the student’s application, particularly the essay question responses.

 The criteria you should address in a Udall Scholarship recommendation letter include: